 #1: Flexibility With Supplemental Income

-This allows a lot of flexibility in your schedule to supplement your income working as a part-time travel nurse.
+This allows a lot of flexibility in your schedule to supplement your income while working as a part-time travel nurse.
+Jobs that may be perfect for part-time travel nursing include:

 #2: Avoid Work-Related Exhaustion